Pacific Passage Statistics

 Hardest working crewmember Vasco (Our ComNav autopilot)

-Winner of the Mustang Sally Trip Lottery Rae
+Winner of the Mustang Sally Trip Lottery-Rae

-Cost per fish roughly $40
+Fishing: Expensive lures lost-6 Lures Manufactured-6 Fish caught-2 Cost per fish roughly $40

-Rae Sharon
+Rae

 Voyage Highlight